-Two pivotal studies evaluated Dupixent in adults with COPD.^{32,33} To be eligible for enrollment, patients had a blood eosinophil level \geq 300 cells per microliter.
-Patients were required to have been receiving background triple inhaler therapy (i.e., an inhaled corticosteroid [ICS] with a longacting muscarinic antagonist [LAMA] and a long-acting beta2-agonist [LABA]) or LAMA/LABA combination therapy if the patient had an ICS contraindication, for at least 3 months prior to randomization.
-Patients also had signs or symptoms of chronic bronchitis for \geq 3 months and had experienced at least two moderate COPD exacerbations or one severe COPD exacerbation the year prior to screening.
-Moderate COPD exacerbations were defined as exacerbations that required treatment with a systemic corticosteroid, an antibiotic agent, or both.
-At least one of the moderate exacerbations had to have required treatment with a systemic corticosteroid.
-Severe exacerbations were defined as exacerbations that led to hospitalization or an emergency medical care visit with observation lasting > 24 hours.
+Two pivotal studies evaluated Dupixent in adults with COPD.
+11,12 To be eligible for enrollment, patients had a blood eosinophil level ≥ 300 cells per microliter.
+Patients were required to have been receiving background triple inhaler therapy (i.e., an inhaled corticosteroid [ICS] with a long-acting muscarinic antagonist [LAMA] and a long-acting beta2-agonist [LABA]) or LAMA/LABA combination therapy if the patient had an ICS contraindication, for at least 3 months prior to randomization.
+Patients also had experienced at least two moderate COPD exacerbations (e.g., resulted in systemic corticosteroid treatment) or one severe COPD exacerbation (e.g., resulted in hospitalization for≥ 24 hours) the year prior to screening.
 Overall, at least one of the patient's exacerbations had to have occurred while they were receiving ICS/LAMA/LABA therapy (or a LAMA/LABA if the patient had an ICS contraindication).
 Patients were randomized to receive either Dupixent or placebo in addition to background maintenance therapy (i.e., ICS/LAMA/LABA triple therapy or LAMA/LABA therapy if the patient had an ICS contraindication) for 52 weeks.
 While lung function parameters were improved as early as Week 12 (3 months), the other major efficacy endpoints were evaluated at Week 52 (e.g., exacerbations, dyspnea scores).